kunjee17/fnconf18-scaling-elmish-app/slides/index.md

 ```

 ' Simple F# code with it's specific Unit of Measure feature.
 A tight guard against how you define units.
 Specially useful in Finance and Science / Mathematics obviously.
+' It is basically like Scalajs or Cloujure Script converting respective language to JavaScript.

 ---